According to the Society for American Archaeology,

 "An archaeological site is any place where there are physical remains of past human activities.
 There are many types of archaeological sites.
 Prehistoric archaeological sites are those without a written record.
 They may include villages or cities, stone quarries, rock art, ancient cemeteries, campsites, and megalithic stone monuments.
 A site can be as small as a pile of chipped stone tools left by a prehistoric hunter.
 Or a site can be as large and complex as the prehistoric settlements of Chaco Canyon in the American southwest.
 Historical archaeology sites are those where archaeologists can use writing to aid their research.
 Those could include densely populated modern cities, or areas far below the surface of a river, or the sea.
 The wide variety of historical archaeological sites include shipwrecks, battlefields, slave quarters, cemeteries, mills, and factories."

-If you know of or found an archaeological site, please fill out a site form and send it to us.
+If you know of or found an archaeological site, please fill out a Citizen Archaeologist Site Form and send it to us.
 Your site will be added to the state's official site inventory and you will be contributing to the study of North Carolina's history.
 Check out our Get Involved page for more information about ways to contribute to archaeology.

 We offer informational programs to interested schools and community groups whenever possible.
 We can provide in-person presentations or Skype calls about archaeology in North Carolina.
 Please contact us for more information.